BNTechie/Learning_Resources/Statistics/README.md

 \frac{\partial \mathcal{L}}{\partial \lambda} = 0
 ```

-Solving these equations simultaneously gives the values of the variables \( x_1, x_2, \dots, x_n \) and the Lagrange multiplier  $\lambda$ that optimize the original function subject to the given constraint.
+Solving these equations simultaneously gives the values of the variables $x_1, x_2, \dots, x_n$ and the Lagrange multiplier  $\lambda$ that optimize the original function subject to the given constraint.

 ### Summary